cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-building-and-leveling-up-a-computer-scientist-resume.md

 So, ultimately, the purpose of a résumé is to signal professional growth.

-Sometimes a résumé is also a marketing tool.
+Sometimes a résumé serves also as a marketing tool.
 This is the document we send every time we want to demonstrate our suitability for a particular job.
 Thus, the aim is to make a **positive first impression**, **highlight relevant accomplishments**, and **secure a job interview**.
 This means it's important to be intentional about our professional goals and how we want to present ourselves to the world.